University of Chichester

 The University of Chichester is a public university located in West Sussex, England, which became a university in 2005.
 Campuses are based in the city of Chichester and the nearby coastal resort of Bognor Regis and an associate campus for commercial music on the Isle of Wight.

-The University of Chichester has 14 departments, with specialisms including Humanities, Sport, Musical Theatre, acting and Education.
+The University of Chichester has 14 departments, with specialisms including Humanities, Sport, Musical Theatre, Acting and Education.
 Its heritage stretches back into the nineteenth century when, in 1839, Bishop Otter College was established.
 Since 2013, both campuses have seen major expansion-led building works through National Lottery funding and other funding.

-The University of Chichester is a member of The Cathedrals Group.
+The University of Chichester is a member of the Cathedrals Group.

 History

 In 1840, a school for training 'Masters' was founded by William Otter, Bishop of Chichester, which was rebuilt in his memory as the Bishop Otter College in 1849.
 The original buildings, created in a neo-Tudor style, were designed by the architect J. Butler.

 In 1873, the campus became a training institute for women teachers due to the activism of Louisa Hubbard after the Elementary Education Act 1870 which created demand for school teachers.
-Men were admitted to the college in 1957.
+Fanny Trevor was appointed as the first "Lady Principal" of this teacher training college for women after she offered to work for nothing, starting in 1873.